HubRise/website/content/apps/smood/en/configuration.md

 In this section, you can configure the ref codes to use for discounts and deals sent to HubRise:

-- **Discount**: for discounts applied to the whole order, for example a 10% discount.
+- **Voucher ref code**: The ref code used for discounts applied to the whole order, for example a 10% discount.
-- **Promotion**: for discounts applied to a set of items within the menu, such as a three-course meal (starter, main course, and dessert).
+- **Promotion ref code**: The ref code for deals with a single deal line.
+These are promotions applied to a single product, for example a 10% discount on a specific pizza.
+- **BOGOF ref code**: The ref code for *buy one get one free* (BOGOF) deals.

+The ref codes that you specify in this section do not apply to the deals that you create in your HubRise catalog and that you synchronise with Smood.

 ### Charges {#charges}